MewX/yorhel-vndb/README.md

 Global requirements:

 - Linux, or an OS that resembles Linux.
 Chances are VNDB won't run on Windows.
+- A standard C build system (make/gcc/etc)
-- PostgreSQL 10 (older versions may work)
+- PostgreSQL 10+ (including development files)
 - Perl 5.26+
 - Elm 0.19.1